syncfusion-content/blazor-docs/blazor/tabs/responsive-modes.md

 ---
 layout: post
 title: Responsive Modes in Blazor Tabs Component | Syncfusion
-description: Checkout and learn here all about Responsive Modes in Syncfusion Blazor Tabs component and much more.
+description: Checkout and learn here all about responsive modes in Syncfusion Blazor Tabs component and much more.
 platform: Blazor
 control: Tabs
 documentation: ug